Resources

 Practical workflow

-- 1Inventory the project secretsList the providers the repo actually needs, then choose the first key required for the task.
+1. 1Inventory the project secretsList the providers the repo actually needs, then choose the credential required for the task.

-- 3Grant and resolve one keyGrant the single provider secret and have Cursor resolve it only during the task.
+3. 3Grant and resolve the credentialGrant the provider secret needed for the workflow and have Cursor resolve it only during the task.

 Cursor with .env sprawl vs Cursor with scoped grant